 Japanese Akita puppies

-Choice of puppies: We will make the puppy placement decisions based on compatibility between puppy and family, keeping your preferences in mind.
+Choice of puppies: We make the puppy placement decisions based on compatibility between puppy and family, keeping your preferences in mind.

+Our commitment is first and foremost to our puppies.
 We plan our litters with great care and are committed to health, temperament and structure.
 Our puppies are raised in our home, not in a kennel situation.
 Our adult dogs also live in our home.

 Puppies are sold with a health guarantee and come from health tested parents.
 They are microchipped, de-wormed, given their first vaccines and are fully vet checked before going to their new homes.